Learn-Write-Repeat/C-Sharp/Sweta_Module1.md

 Operators are the foundation of any programming language.
 Thus the functionality of C# language is incomplete without the use of operators.
 Operators allow us to perform different kinds of operations on operands.
 In C#, operators Can be categorized based upon their different functionality :

-- **Arithmetic operators** that perform arithmetic operations with numeric operands
+- **Arithmetic operators** that perform arithmetic operations with numeric operands.
-- **Comparison operators** that compare numeric operands
+- **Comparison operators** that compare numeric operands.
-- **Boolean logical operators** that perform logical operations with bool operands
+- **Boolean logical operators** that perform logical operations with bool operands.
-- **Bitwise and shift operators** that perform bitwise or shift operations with operands of the integral types
+- **Bitwise and shift operators** that perform bitwise or shift operations with operands of the integral types.
-- **Equality operators** that check if their operands are equal or not
+- **Equality operators** that check if their operands are equal or not.

+In C#, Operators can also categorized based upon Number of Operands :

+- **Unary Operator:** Operator that takes one operand to perform the operation.
+- **Binary Operator:** Operator that takes two operands to perform the operation.
+- **Ternary Operator:** Operator that takes three operands to perform the operation.